 Begin the waffle pattern.
 (Note that the first 2 rows of the waffle pattern look just like the K2, P2 ribbing you have been doing.)
 Complete the waffle pattern 6 times total.
 You should see 6 purl ridges on your hat.
 You should have enough yarn to add an extra repeat of the waffle pattern to add about 3/4" if you'd like.

-repeating between *s around each round, switching to DPNs when it gets too tight for the circular needle:
+Begin the decrease rounds, repeating between *s around each round, switching to DPNs when it gets too tight for the circular needle:

 Round 1: *K2, P2tog, K2, P2*